The Story Of The Urethane Skateboard Wheel

 The friend’s father ran a backyard shop called Creative Urethanes.

-It was at that moment that Frank realized “these wheels would fit our Hobie skateboards.”
+At that moment, Frank realized, “these wheels would fit our Hobie skateboards.”

 As Frank says, “We had free rein over the entire Washington, DC, area.”